antaldaniel/reprex/content/project/economy-data-observatory/index.md

 summary = "The Competition Data Observaotry is monitoring the certain segments of the European economy, and develops tools for computational antitrust in Europe.
 We take a critical SME-, intellectual property policy and competition policy point of view automation, robotization, and the AI revolution on the service-oriented European social market economy."

 # Tags: can be used for filtering projects.
-tags = ["ceemid", "surveys", "music-industry", "data-observatory", "music-observatory", "reproducible-research"]
+tags = ["ceemid", "surveys", "economy", "data-observatory", "music-observatory", "reproducible-research"]

 # Optional external URL for project (replaces project detail page).
 external_link = ""